makecademy/CC3000_REST/README.md

 ## Overview

-A simple REST API for Arduino and the CC3000 WiFi chip.
+A simple example of a REST API for Arduino and the CC3000 WiFi chip.
 It allows to make REST calls from a web browser or a webserver to control the pins of an Arduino board.

 ## Supported hardware